 Typically split into two categories — melanoma and nonmelanoma — the condition can result in a series of complications if a person does not seek treatment.

 While nonmelanoma cases may lead to disfigurement, melanoma can be deadly.
-Also, melanoma’s rates have been going up for the past 30 years, according to the American Cancer Society.
+Also, melanoma’s rates have

 It is now one of the most common cancers in young adults, particularly young women.